We may earn a commission when you buy through links in our articles. Learn more.

 Still, with none of the tedious setting up, packing down, food-buying, or snack-munching, you might find that playing board games online becomes a more efficient way to play.
 So, check your Wi-Fi connection and message a friend, because…

-These are the best online board games in 2023:
+These are the best online board games:

 1. Chess online